-During school closures, administrators continue to regularly observe classroom teachers virtually utilizing the zoom platform.
 Teacher evaluations are conducted every five years using the following cycle: year 1 (evaluation via observation), year 2 (off), year 3 (choice of professional growth plan or evaluation via observation), year 4 (second year of professional growth), and year 5 (off).
 Again, during year 3, teachers have the option of being evaluated or completing a professional growth plan.
-In previous years during in-person learning, SMMUSD Elementary School Principals conducted a walk through once this year at every elementary site.
+SMMUSD Elementary School Principals cowalk through once this year at every elementary site.
 The School Board, along with members of the district's Senior Cabinet, walked through on one occasion as well.
 Findings showed all teachers using Thinking Maps and all engaging in some Cognitively Guided Instruction (CGI) math practices.
 Our kindergarten and first grade classrooms using Write From the Beginning (WFTB).
 Second grade teachers using Writer's Workshop for writing and some incorporating WFTB.
-Third and fourth grade teachers using WFTB.
-Fifth grade beginning to use WFTB with two teachers also using Writer's Workshop.
-Teachers using math pacing guides, which are created by SMMUSD teachers, across grade levels and collaboratively plan lessons that are visible in the classrooms and through work displayed.
-Teachers continue to focus on using wait time and productive struggle in math which is evident even during virtual observations.
-The plan is to resume these focused and targeted classroom observations upon the reopening of schools.
+Third and fourth grade teachers using WFTB and Readers and Writers Workshop.
+Fifth grade also uses WFTB with teachers using Writer's Workshop too.
+Teachers are using math pacing guides, which are created by SMMUSD teachers, across grade levels and collaboratively plan lessons that are visible in the classrooms and through work displayed.
+Different components of the Responsive Classroom approach and techniques including morning meetings, closing circles, energizers, and targeted quiet time can be seen in each of our classroom spaces.
+Teachers continue to focus on using wait time, academic language, and productive struggle in math which is evident during classroom observations.